connorblask/GVSU-CIS350-myKeys/README.md

 *enter to your command line and Pip for gnupg, Cryptodome, pynupt, cryptography, requests

+*make sure that the path to the project and for gnupg is the same as written inside the code

 ## Run Instructions
 Run the google cloud server

 run the gui